 Select Your Handyman Project

 With that said, it is also important to choose your handyman carefully.
 Before any papers are signed, first find out the extent of your handyman's experience doing the type of job you are hiring them for.
 There are many things within a home that a typical "handyman" or contractor are not even legally allowed to work on.
 For example, most electrical work absolutely must be done by a licensed electrician.
-Even if your handyman convinces you that they know how to do the job adequately, be sure to check that they are licensed to do the work they are claiming.
+For other complex handyman scenarios, please consult the video below:

 Many handymen or contractors will work by the hour for smaller jobs and give an overall quote for larger jobs.
 The general rule for most handymen is whether the time spent on a job is measured in hours or days.
 For a job that will take a few hours – such as replacing a pre-fitted bathroom vanity – you can expect to pay anywhere from $40-75 an hour.
 This can also depend on materials used – if you choose to use ABS piping rather than PVC for your plumbing, the cost of the materials and job will decrease.